ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-adapter-node.rst

 Features
 =========

-The AP_Periph UAVCAN firmware can be configured to enable a wide range of UAVCAN sensor types.
+The AP_Periph DroneCAN firmware can be configured to enable a wide range of DroneCAN sensor types.
 Support is included for:

  - GPS modules (including RTK GPS)
  - Magnetometers (SPI or I2C)